anishtr4/testreadmes/README.md

 ## Customizing App Icon

-You can edit AppIcon in "images.xcassets".
-Open Spotifile.xcworkspace in project navigator open Spotifle "Supporting Files" and open "images.xcassets" there you can find AppIcon and update the required icons according to the given size/aspect ration
+You can edit AppIcon in `images.xcassets`.
+Open `Spotifile.xcworkspace` in project navigator open Spotifle "Supporting Files" and open `images.xcassets` there you can find `AppIcon` and update the required icons according to the given size/aspect ration

 ## Core App Struture